paybrush/paybrush/README.md

 #### **4. Script Setup**
 - **Receive and Save Script**:
-  - Download `paybrush.js` from your email and save it to a directory.
+  - Download `Paybrush.zip` from the link in your email and unzip the file.
 - **Run Script**:
   - Open a terminal, navigate to the script directory, and execute `node paybrush.js`.
 Input required information when prompted.